nirgeier/MEANDemoApp/README.md

 ###Step 02 - Add photos (route + view)
 ----------------------------------------------------------------------------

-1. Edit routes/photos.js and add a list function to list (display) the images
+1. Create routes/photos.js and add a list function to list (display) the images
 2. Create new file views/photos.ejs which will be served as our HTML page to display the images
 3. Edit app.js and add the photos as required module
 4. Edit app.js and set the photos list as our default view